-- Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances) - Prevent use of their personal data for direct marketing - Challenge processing which has been justified on the basis of public interest - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them) - Be notified of a data breach in certain circumstances - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)
+- Withdraw their consent to processing at any time. - Ask us to rectify, erase or restrict processing of their personal data (in certain circumstances) - Prevent use of their personal data for direct marketing.

+- Object to processing which has been justified on the basis of public interest, official authority or legitimate interests. - Challenge decisions based solely on automated decision making or profiling (i.e. making decisions or evaluating certain things about an individual based on their personal data with no human involvement) - Be notified of a data breach (in certain circumstances). - Make a complaint to the ICO. - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances).

-Individuals should submit any request to exercise these rights to the Head teacher, the school's data protection representative via head@springmeadow.cambs.sch.uk.
+Individuals should submit any request to exercise these rights to the contact the school's data protection representative in the first instance Mrs Laura Fielding, Headteacher.
+Head@springmeadow.cambs.sch.uk

 If staff receive such a request, they must immediately forward it to contact the school's data protection representative or the DPO.

-10. Parental requests to see the educational record
+10. Parental requests to see the Educational Record